mitsuba-renderer/drjit/docs/basics.rst

     /* The above select() statement is equivalent to the following less efficient expression */ f1 = ((f1 < 0.f) & f1) | (~(f1 < 0.f) & f2);

-Enoki also provides a special masked assignment operator, which updates entries of an array matching the given mask:
+Dr.Jit also provides a special masked assignment operator, which updates entries of an array matching the given mask:

 .. code-block:: cpp